-- Separate any student or staff who presents with COVID-19 symptoms. - Have student transported by parent to a health care facility - Administrators should close off areas used by a sick person and then wait 24 hours to disinfect - Implement the cleansing and disinfecting procedures outlined in this plan.
+- Separate any student or staff who presents with COVID-19 symptoms. - Have student transported by parent to a health care facility. - Administrators should close off areas used by a sick person and institute the proper cleaning and disinfecting techniques (updated). - Implement the cleansing and disinfecting procedures outlined in this plan.